Licey al Medio

 Licey al Medio is a municipality (municipio) of the Santiago province in the Dominican Republic.
 Within the municipality there is one municipal district (distrito municipal): Las Palomas.
-This is an important municipality of the province because Cibao International Airport is located here.
+The Cibao International Airport is located here.

 Economy

-The main economic activities of Licey al Medio are the swine and poultry production and there is a robust metalworking industry.
+The main economic activities of Licey al Medio are the swine and poultry production, as well as a robust metalworking industry.
 Licey holds economic exchange links with Tamboril, Santiago, Moca and Santo Domingo, mainly for its production of chickens and eggs.
-It has an industrial park zone containing 7 companies, with approximately 275 employees in total.
+Licey has an industrial park zone containing 7 companies, with approximately 275 employees in total.